 Showcase Communities were selected as national models demonstrating the benefits of collaborative activity on brownfields.
-The communities are distributed across the country and vary by size, resources, and community type.
-A wide range of support from federal agencies and in the form of tax incentives were leveraged, depending on the needs of each Showcase Community.
+These communities are distributed across the country and vary by size, resources, and community type.
+A wide range of support from federal agencies and tax incentives were leveraged, depending on the needs of each Showcase Community.
 An important goal of this program was to develop national models that demonstrate the positive results of public and private collaboration to address brownfields challenges.
 Showcase Communities were selected through a national competition in 1998 & 2000.

 Showcase Communities

 Recipient Funding

 Providence / State of Rhode Island \$300,000

-Showcase Communities Total: \$300,0
+Showcase Communities Total: \$300,

-Funding total current as of May 2009.
+Funding total current as of April 2010.